-Today’s economy is built on the foundations of a global industrial and financial system with immense productive capacity, but the extractive nature of which has created extreme income disparity and social injustice and wrought devastation on the natural world.
-Earth jurisprudence calls for us to rethink our legal, economic and political systems, so that they nurture rather than destroy the Earth community.
-It calls for systemic and structural change to our financial and economic systems and one response is to support the strengthening of the many initiatives that fall under the 'new economy' banner.
-To this end, AELA is committed to supporting the creation of thriving local economies, dominated by small scale, social just enterprises and community initiatives that nurture the Earth community.
+Today’s dominant economic system is built on the foundations of a global industrial and financial system with immense productive capacity, but the extractive nature of which has created extreme income disparity and social injustice and wrought devastation on the natural world.
+Earth jurisprudence calls for us to rethink and redesign our legal, economic and political systems, so that they nurture rather than destroy the Earth community.
+To this end, AELA is committed to supporting the creation of new economic systems and thriving local economies, characterised by small scale, socially just enterprises and community initiatives that nurture the Earth community.

 New Economy Network Australia (NENA)

 From 2016 to 2019, AELA auspiced the creation of the New Economy Network Australia (NENA).

 NENA is now an incorporated cooperative, with hundreds of individual and organisational members and thousands of people connected through our social media and e-list.

 Wellbeing Economy Alliance (WEAll) - global network advocating for a shift to a wellbeing economic system